hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But e'er to see the Royal Guest dance there,
 >
-> Credulity itself would ev'n despair.
+> Credulity itself would even despair.
 >
 > Bel.
 Perhaps he to the palace often goes,
 >
 > To drill the monarch and to point his toes.
 >
 > Jem.
-He, at the royal residence, 'tis said,
+He, at the royal residence, it is said,
 >
 > Was never seen — to knock would be afraid,
 >